walmartlabs/concord-website/docs/getting-started/configuration.md

 # {{ page.title}}

-The Concord server and agents can be configured via a number of environment variables.
+The Concord server can be configured via a number of environment variables.
 Typically this is done by the administrator responsible for the Concord installation.